Dorchester Pot: Fringe theories

 The Dorchester Pot is often discussed as an out-of-place artifact by various popular books and articles about unsolved mysteries, alternative science, and different types of creationism.
 As part of a short description, an image purporting to be of the Dorchester Pot appears on page 46 of the 1985 Reader's Digest Association book Mysteries of the Unexplained.
 They do not provide any estimate of the age of the Dorchester Pot.
 The source that they credit for their photograph of the Dorchester Pot is Brad Steiger's Worlds Before Our Own.

 The photograph is also used in the Falun Gong website "PureInsight", which provides without any explanation an age of 100,000 years for this artifact.
 Michael Cremo, a well-known Hindu creationist, claims that the Dorchester Pot is evidence for the "presence of artistic metal workers in North America over 600 million years ago."
-Some Young Earth creationists regard the Dorchester Pot as having been manufactured by an ancient civilization that predated the Noachian Flood.
+Some Young Earth creationists regard the Dorchester Pot as having been manufactured by an ancient civilization that predated the Deluge.